 Welcome to Roscommon Acres!
-My name is Dana and I am a home educating mother of five children.
+My name is Dana Hanley and I am a home educating mother of six children.
 When we began homeschooling, I thought we’d be doing school at home.
 I’d teach, my children would learn and the big difference would be the location.
 Sure, there’d be that nice stuff about catering to my children’s needs, family togetherness, keeping our focus on God and all that, but I essentially thought homeschooling would be the same in function just different in form.
 What I didn’t expect was how much this adventure would change me and my views on family, parenting, education and society.
 I didn’t expect life to become so . . . intentional.

 Why Roscommon Acres?

 I’m so glad you asked!
 Perhaps it is from too much Anne Shirley (of Anne of Green Gables) as a kid, but I have always had a fascination with naming houses.
 I’ve just never lived in a place that seemed to warrant naming.
 This house is different, however.
 We will be putting a lot of work into this little home, and it represents so much more than simply shelter as we restructure our lives for this journey.
 So with thoughts of the future and respect for tradition, we finally settled on Roscommon Acres.
 You see, our family name actually originated in County Roscommon, Ireland.
 “Ros” means a gentle, wooded height, which fits nicely with our plans for an orchard on our little hill.
 “Coman” is the name of the County’s saint.
 Wikipedia says he’s famous, but I can’t attest to that.